kumu/help/site/basics/decorations.md

 * has any value
 * is unknown

 We'll select "is" and then use the text entry area on the right to type "People" as the element type we want to decorate.
 You'll notice that Kumu will suggest values for any attribute which has prompt set to "autocomplete."
-Click "next" and proceed to step 3.

 ### Step 3: Choose your decorations
 In this step you get to create the decorations that will apply to your selection in Step 2.
 You have a number of options available to you for decorating elements that we've split into three tabs

-* Size
-  * Set a fixed element size
+* Change size
-  * Scale elements based on attribute values
-* Color
- * Set a fixed element color
+* Change color
- * Color elements based on attribute values
-* More
 * Add image
 * Add bullseye
 * Add shadow

-We'll keep it simple and click the "Color" tab and then choose the option to set a fixed element color.
+We'll keep it simple and toggle the "Change color" checkbox and then choose the option to set a fixed element color.
 Click the box to the right of the color label and then choose the color you'd like to use.
 You can also type your own color name or hex color value but we recommend sticking with one of our defined color palettes to improve the look and feel of your map.

-Once you've selected your color, click next.

 ### Step 4: Add a label (or not)